KLab-UT/CatPop/README.md

    <br />
    ![Image](category_csv_structure.png)<br />
    <br />
-   Note that you may label these as you wish, but the columns need to be labelled with the underscore between population names.
    A consistent naming convention for you categories will make your results much more understandable.
 This input file should be named:
    ```<input_prefix>_categories.csv```